TitleSenior Vice President (retired), Comcast Cable Communications, LLC

-Sheila R. Willard is Senior Vice President, Local Media Development, for Comcast Cable Communications, LLC, the nation's leading provider of entertainment, information, and communications products and services.
-In this role, Sheila develops, coordinates, and executes Comcast's local media initiatives including Comcast Newsmakers and Project Open Voice.
+Sheila R. Willard is retired from her role as Senior Vice President, Local Media Development, for Comcast Cable Communications, LLC, the nation's leading provider of entertainment, information and communications products and services.
+In this role, Sheila developed, coordinated and executed Comcast's local media initiatives, including Comcast Newsmakers and Project Open Voice.

 Sheila started her career at Comcast in 1988 as Director of Corporate Development.
 In 2000, Sheila was promoted to Senior Vice President of Government Affairs.
-Her efforts throughout her tenure at Comcast have played an essential role in helping the company clear the requisite regulatory and political hurdles that have enabled Comcast to become the largest provider of cable and residential Internet services in the United States.
-Sheila led Comcast through the local franchise consent processes for the AT&T Broadband acquisition in 2002, the Adelphia/Time Warner Cable transactions in 2005-2006, and the Insight and Patriot Media transfers in 2007.
-In addition, she has implemented Comcast's intergovernmental affairs (IGA) program, building important strategic relationships with more than 50 IGAs nationwide.
+Her efforts throughout her tenure at Comcast played an essential role in helping the company clear the requisite regulatory and political hurdles, enabling Comcast to become the largest provider of cable and residential Internet services in the United States.
+Sheila led Comcast through the local franchise consent processes for the AT&T Broadband acquisition in 2002, the Adelphia/Time Warner Cable transactions in 2005-2006 and the Insight and Patriot Media transfers in 2007.
+In addition, she implemented Comcast's intergovernmental affairs (IGA) program, building important strategic relationships with more than 50 IGAs nationwide.

-In her current position, Sheila leads Comcast Newsmakers, a unique local news program that provides local, state and federal officials, as well as community leaders, with a platform to discuss issues and ideas important to the communities they serve.
-Sheila is also responsible for Project Open Voice, a targeted effort to identify and field-test specific ways to enhance local TV content and strengthen public, educational and governmental programming online and On Demand.
+In her most recent position, Sheila led Comcast Newsmakers, a unique local news program that provides local, state and federal officials, as well as community leaders, with a platform to discuss issues and ideas important to the communities they serve.
+Sheila was also responsible for Project Open Voice, a targeted effort to identify and field-test specific ways to enhance local TV content and strengthen public, educational and governmental programming online and On Demand.